 I prefer purchasing wine without any fuss, straight from the honest producer’s cellar door.

 The fact that Cloudy Bay is not located at a gorgeous bay may be disappointing to hear.
 However, a visit to Cloudy Bay will not disappoint at all.
 What a wonderful place!
 A big green lawn with a few comfy chairs hanging in the big trees, surrounded by vineyards.
 And many delicious wines to choose from.

-At Cloudy Bay you can do whatever you want (and afford): try just a glass (drivers), a full wine tasting experience, a tour by foot or helicopter (NZ$2200), lunch at the vineyard or on a sailing yacht (NZ$2900), etc. Or ‘Forage’, the 2-day Ultimate Cloudy Bay Experience.
+At Cloudy Bay you can do whatever you want (if you can afford it): try just a glass (drivers), do a full wine tasting experience, a tour by foot or helicopter (NZ$2200), lunch at the vineyard or on a sailing yacht (NZ$2900), etc. Or ‘Forage’, the 2-day Ultimate Cloudy Bay Experience.
 The possibilities are endless at Cloudy Bay.
 My budget is not.
 I simply enjoyed a glass of cold Te Koko in the garden, rocking my tree chair.
 Very satisfying indeed.

 Cloudy Bay – Jack’s Raw Bar

 230 Jacksons Road, Blenheim

 Allan Scott Family Winemakers